Read on for our top 10 tips for cutting the cost of your car insurance, or compare quotes below and see if you could save by shopping around

 6. Increase your excess

 Insurers base their premiums on how much they are likely to pay out in the event of a claim.
 By opting to pay a higher voluntary excess, you are lowering the cost to the insurer by essentially offering to pay a larger part of the claim yourself.
 This is a great way of cutting the cost of your premium, but remember this amount will come out of your pocket if you do need to make a claim.
 Choose an excess you can afford to pay, and make sure the excess cost is no higher than the value of your car.
+Find out more in our car insurance excess guide.

 7. Add a named driver